On the foundations and applications of Lorentz-Finsler Geometry: Setting on cones, Lorentz-Finsler metrics and connections

 (2) Under our convention, the 0 vector is excluded from the cone.
 In a natural way $\C_0$ and $A$ generalize the set of future-directed lightlike and timelike vectors, resp., in Special Relativity.
 However, as we have only one cone, we have dropped the usual relativistic expression ``future-directed'' for causal vectors $v$.

 (3) Later, causality relations for $\C_0$ will behave as if $-v$ were ``past directed''.
-As a consequence, the natural definition for a vector $v$ (in $V$ or $V\setminus\{0\}$) to be spacelike would be that neither $v$ nor $-v$ is causal.\footnote{Indeed, the word {\em spacelike} was not used in the text of \cite{JS20}, but we think it can be clarifying here.}
+As a consequence, the natural definition for a vector $v$ (in $V$ or $V\setminus\{0\}$) to be spacelike would be that neither $v$ nor $-v$ is causal.

-(4) One can check that a vector hyperplane $H$ is spacelike if and only if for one (and then any) causal vector $v$ the affine hyperplane $v+H$ intersects transversely all the directions of $\C_0$ (then, yielding a strongly convex hypersurface in $H$ whenever $n>2$); morevoer, any cone must admit spacelike hyperplanes \cite[Lemma 2.5, Prop.
+(4) One can check that a vector hyperplane $H$ is spacelike if and only if for one (and then any) causal vector $v$ the affine hyperplane $v+H$ intersects transversely all the directions of $\C_0$ (then, yielding a strongly convex hypersurface in $H$ whenever $n>2$); moreover, any cone must admit spacelike hyperplanes \cite[Lemma 2.5, Prop.
 2.6]{JS20}.

 (5) Finally, when the kernel of a 1-form $\omega$ is spacelike (resp. lightlike) then either $\omega$ or $-\omega$ is timelike (resp. lightlike).

 \end{rem}